artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

-   Additionally, make sure that the MySQL version hasn't changed between releases - if it has, make sure you've properly followed the latest installation instructions for the latest version, and check the :ref:`Upgrading <installation-upgrading>` documentation for any addtional steps (such as dropping and recreating the database first, and possibly changing certain MySQL parameters).
+   Additionally, make sure that the MySQL version hasn't changed between releases - if it has, make sure you've properly followed the latest installation instructions for the latest version, and check the :ref:`Upgrading <installation-upgrading>` documentation for any additional steps (such as dropping and recreating the database first, and possibly changing certain MySQL parameters).